Founded in 1994

 Much of the research and development conducted is in conjunction with other biofilm research laboratories and universities around the globe.
 BST strives to always produce the most reliable and versatile biofilm research products on the market.
 Because of this, it is always releasing new and updated products to better suit the current needs of researchers.

 (Founder and CEO Bryan Warwood setting up some of the original Biofilm Annular Reactors in 1994)

-BST is located in Bozeman, Montana, USA, near the Montana State University campus (home of the Center for Biofilm Engineering).
-It has facilities for product assembly and manufacturing in our Bozeman facility, and continually strives to be the world leader in providing innovative products for biofilm investigations.
+BST is located in beautiful Bozeman, Montana, USA, near the Montana State University campus (home of the Center for Biofilm Engineering).
+It has facilities for product assembly and manufacturing in our Bozeman location and continually strives to be the world leader in providing innovative products for biofilm investigations.

 Model DFR 110-4PET (pictured above) is one of our more popular biofilm reactors.
 These robust reactors offer completely separate channels for growing a wide variety of microbes on a surface with an air-liquid interface.